 What is a minor electric shock?

-A minor electric shock is still an electric shock.
-Calling it “minor” can be misleading because it is not a scientifically-based designation.
+A minor electric shock occurs when a small amount of electricity passes through the body without causing significant injury.
+Though calling it “minor” can be misleading because it is not a scientifically-based designation.
 It is more anecdotal and could mean different things to different people.

 What to do after a minor electric shock